Uzumaki-na/Image-generation-dcgan/README.md

 D: x → SNConv(64) → SNConv(128) → SNConv(256) → SNConv(512) → FC(1)
 ```

-## 🏆 Recognition
-- Featured in PyTorch community spotlight
-- Referenced in "Advanced GAN Architectures 2024"
-- Used by 3 research labs for facial analysis

 This implementation pushes the boundaries of what's possible with modern GANs while maintaining production-ready code quality and scalability.